mgmt-sa-tiger-team/skylight/roles/geerlingguy.gitlab/README.md

     gitlab_git_data_dir: "/var/opt/gitlab/git-data"

-The `gitlab_git_data_url` is the location where all the Git repositories will be stored.
+The `gitlab_git_data_dir` is the location where all the Git repositories will be stored.
 You can use a shared drive or any path on the system.

+    gitlab_backup_path: "/var/opt/gitlab/backups"

+The `gitlab_backup_path` is the location where Gitlab backups will be stored.

     gitlab_edition: "gitlab-ce"

 The edition of GitLab to install.
 Usually either `gitlab-ce` (Community Edition) or `gitlab-ee` (Enterprise Edition).

+    gitlab_version: ''

+If you'd like to install a specific version, set the version here (e.g. `11.4.0-ce.0` for Debian/Ubuntu, or `11.4.0-ce.0.el7` for RedHat/CentOS).

+    gitlab_config_template: "gitlab.rb.j2"

+The `gitlab.rb.j2` template packaged with this role is meant to be very generic and serve a variety of use cases.
+However, many people would like to have a much more customized version, and so you can override this role's default template with your own, adding any additional customizations you need.
+To do this:

+  - Create a `templates` directory at the same level as your playbook.
+  - Create a `templates\mygitlab.rb.j2` file (just choose a different name from the default template).
+  - Set the variable like: `gitlab_config_template: mygitlab.rb.j2` (with the name of your custom template).

-    # SSL Configuration.
+### SSL Configuration.

     gitlab_redirect_http_to_https: "true"
     gitlab_ssl_certificate: "/etc/gitlab/ssl/gitlab.crt"
     gitlab_ssl_certificate_key: "/etc/gitlab/ssl/gitlab.key"